+You have the right to terminate your enrollment agreement within 3 days of signing the installment contract.
+Any payments made to the school will be refunded within three days of cancellation.
 You have the right to withdraw from School any time.
 If you withdraw from the course of instruction after the cancellation period as in Par 1., School will retain STRF fees paid and remit a refund within 30 days following your withdrawal.
 You are obligated to pay only for educational services rendered and unreturned equipment.
 The refund shall be the amount you paid for instruction multiplied by fraction, the numerator of which is the number of hours of instruction which you have not received but for which you have paid, the denominator of which is the total number of hours of instruction for which you have paid.
-If you obtain equipment, as specified on the front page of this agreement, and return it in good condition within 30 days following the date of your withdrawal, School shall refund the amount paid by you for equipment.
+If you obtain equipment, as specified on the front page of this agreement, and return it in good condition within 30 days following the date of your withdrawal.
+School shall refund the amount paid by you for equipment.
 If you fail to return equipment in good condition, within 30 days, School may retain lesser amount of a prorated portion as described below (up to 60% of course completion) or the documented cost of listed equipment, (for 2nd term or reenrolled students, "the documented cost").
 You are liable for the amount, if any, by which the prorated or documented cost for equipment exceeds the refund amount.
 If the amount you have paid is more than the amount that you owe, then a refund will be made within 30 days of withdrawal.
 If the amount that you owe is more than the amount that you paid, then you will have to make arrangements to pay it.